 The reasonable expenses incurred by a director in discharging their obligations and performing their duties will be reimbursed by the Company, consistent with Company policies which are established from time to time.

-There is no remuneration, reward or other benefits to non-executive directors upon the cessation of them holding office as a director.
+There is to be no plan to provide remuneration, reward or other benefits to non-executive directors upon the cessation of them holding office as a director.

 1.6 Board appraisal